-As of the 2017-18 school year, the Regional level of the European Division of The International Geography Bee consists of two variants: the Regional Quiz Tournaments (RQT) and the Championships Qualifying Exam (CQE).
+The Regional level of the European Division of The International Geography Bee consists of two variants: the Championships Qualifying Exam (CQE) and the Regional Quiz Tournaments (RQT).

 Championships Qualifying Exam